-Two vaccines have received temporary approval for use in Switzerland.
+Three vaccines have received temporary approval for use in Switzerland.
 The New England Journal of Medicine (NEJM) has published extensive information about the available vaccines.
 It is possible that the seasonal flu vaccine will provide some cross-immunity, particularly for those who have received the vaccine annually over a long period of time.
 In addition, CoViD vaccines with a broader spectrum are under development and expected to be available in autumn of 2022.

 - Apotheke Drogerie Moll in the Zugerland shopping center in Steinhausen and in Unterägeri